 The beautiful Topkapi Saray

 I can never resist a wall of tiles...

 Lovely details on palace furniture

-The Turkish Night Show at Orient House
+Of course we also went to the Turkish Night Show at Orient House

 They had a lot of dancers that night.

-Unfortunately I can't remember which one of the dancers it was - but one of them made me come to my "Cold Fish Theory" - if a dancer is so good that I completely forget my food and the fish on my plate is cold by the end of her Performance - she must be really good!
+Unfortunately I can't remember which one of the dancers it was - but one of them made me come to my "Cold Fish Theory" - if a dancer is so good that I completely forget my food and the fish on my plate is cold by the end of her performance - she must be really good!

 Powerful folk dancing